ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_taxonomy}
 \end{figure}

-*EBI metagenomics* pipeline uses *QIIME* [@caporaso_qiime_2010] to identify Operational Taxonomic Units (OTUs) and taxonomic assignation for these OTUs. *EBI metagenomics* focuses only on taxonomic assignations of 16S sequences.
+*EBI metagenomics* pipeline uses *QIIME* [@caporaso_qiime_2010] to identify Operational Taxonomic Units (OTUs) and taxonomic assignation for these OTUs. *EBI metagenomics* focuses on taxonomic assignations of 16S sequences.
 In ASaiM framework, *MetaPhlAn* is executed on quality treated sequences, before any sorting step.
-Diverse phylogenetic markers are searched on all sequence types (rDNA, non rDNA, etc), not only 16S ones as *QIIME* [@caporaso_qiime_2010] does.
-16S sequences correspond to a low proportion of over all sequences (Table \ref{pretreatment_stats}).
+Diverse phylogenetic markers are searched on all sequence types (rDNA, non rDNA), not only 16S ones as *QIIME* [@caporaso_qiime_2010] does.
+In both datasets, 16S sequences represent a low proportion of sequences (Table \ref{pretreatment_stats}).
 Taxonomic assignations of *EBI metagenomics* rely then on less sequences than the ones of ASaiM framework: they are less statistically supported.

 The taxonomic assignations in *EBI metagenomics* go from kingdom to family (Figure \ref{ebi_taxonomy}), while in ASaiM framework *MetaPhlAn* outputs taxonomic assignations from kingdom to species (Figure \ref{asaim_taxonomy}).
 In ASaiM framework, the taxonomic assignations are more precise and more statistically supported than in *EBI metagenomics*.